shariq1989/cookbook/content/recipe/Sesame_Tofu_Stirfry.md

 #### Is sesame mushroom and tofu stir-fry vegetarian?
 Is it vegan?

 This dish caters to both a vegetarian and vegan way of eating.
 Easily replace the fish sauce in the recipe with [marmite](https://amzn.to/2OXF8fQ)instead; the marmite adds umami flavor we are going for with the fish sauce.
 You can also substitute the honey in the recipe for agave.

-#### Can I freeze the tofu stir-fry?

-You can, but freezing and re-heating already cooked tofu will alter the texture.

 ### INSTRUCTIONS: STEP-BY-STEP